Course Description & Learning Outcomes

 7. Participate, evaluate, and collaborate in a case-study to demonstrate professionalism in communicate with parents, administrators, other teaching professionals, and/ or community leaders in the advancement of 21st century technology skills in the K-12 learning environment.

-Online- the majority of our course will be done online.
-We will be using the learning management system, Blackboard and other technologies to accomplish our desired learning outcomes.
+Format: the majority of our course will be done online.
+We will be using the learning management system, Canvas.
+You will find help resources in our Canvas to assist you in navigating the LMS.

 Below are our primary texts for the course.
 You may purchase them through HSU (click on button below) or purchase them through Amazon.com using the links below the book images or wherever you find the best deal!